-The Malaysian Code on Corporate Governance 2012 requires listed companies to maintain a sound system of risk management and internal control to safeguard the shareholders' investments and the Group's assets.
-The Board of Directors is committed to maintain a sound system of risk management and internal control in the Group.
-Set out below is the Board of Directors' "Statement on Risk Management and Internal Control" which has been prepared in accordance with the paragraph 15.26 (b) of the Main Market Listing Requirements and Guidance for Directors of Listed Issuers on the Statement on Risk Management and Internal Control.
+The Malaysian Code on Corporate Governance 2012 requires listed companies to maintain a sound internal control system and risk management to safeguard the shareholders' investments and the Group's assets.
+The Board of Directors ("Board") is committed to maintain a sound system of risk management and internal control in the Group.
+Set out below is the Board of Directors' "Statement on Risk Management and Internal Control" which has been prepared in accordance with the paragraph 15.26 (b) of the Main Market Listing Requirements and Guidelines for Directors of Listed Issuers: Statement on Risk Management and Internal Control.